lojaintegrada/django-mptt/docs/models.rst

 ``get_ancestors(ascending=False, include_self=False)``
 ------------------------------------------------------

-Creates a ``QuerySet`` containing the ancestors of the model instance.
+creates a ``QuerySet`` containing the ancestors of the model instance.

 These default to being in descending order (root ancestor first, immediate parent last); passing ``True`` for the ``ascending`` argument